5 Tips for Autumn Rides

 1: Choose Quality

-Cycling in Autumn invariably means you’ll have to contend with the worst (or best) of the British weather.
+Autumn bike rides mean you’ll have to contend with the worst (or best) of the British weather.
 Which let’s face it often means rain!
 Making sure you’re riding a quality bike that is designed to face the elements is a must.

 These are the things to look out for when choosing a bike that you can ride on inclement days: